 I seek to harness my skills, and in this way, I create and provide unique digital experiences.
 I focus on reflecting on the originality of the names and thanking the users.

 Side projects are the exposition of my creativity and learning.
-I feel more energized, refreshed, and do better work.
+I feel full of energy and do better work.
 It’s a balance between my job and my personal life.

 Contribute to open-source projects helps me to improve them based on real-world experience.
 It’s a way to shortly exchange ideas with a like-minded community.